sfarrens/sfof/docs/mac_osx_install.md

 Installing fof\_cluster\_finder
 -

-After building the Boost libraries simply run cmake and specifying the use of GCC and the path to Boost as follows:
+After building the Boost libraries simply run cmake specifying the use of GCC and the path to Boost as follows:

 > \>> cmake -DBOOST_ROOT=\<PATH\>